 Boxy an StarMy first novel for adults, shortlisted for the Guardian First Book Award and longlisted for the Booker Prize.
 Translated into German, Russian and Italian.
 The Italian publisher renamed the novel Pasticche D’Amore, which means ‘Love Pills’.
 Currently being made into a feature film.

 Written after a university friend was institutionalised due to taking drugs like MDMA, Boxy an Star was intended as a warning about the dangers of the 1990s party drug culture.
 However, despite focusing on the negative effects of psychoactive drugs, the novel was taken by many as a celebration of youthful hedonism, perhaps due to the trendy drug-lit artwork.
-I very much dislike my early adult fiction now, I was trying too hard to be controversial so the content is somewhat cynical, but of course I am proud of the impact the novel had creatively.

 You may prefer to read the prequel, Tom Boler, first.